Skip to main content

 Overview

-iFlow CLI SDK is an SDK for programmatic interaction with iFlow CLI.
-It allows developers to build AI-driven applications with conversation, tool execution, and task planning capabilities through the Agent Communication Protocol (ACP).
+The iFlow SDK is an SDK for programmatic interaction with iFlow CLI.
+It can be quickly integrated into your business system, combining with workflow and other intelligent agent extensions to enable developers to build AI-driven applications with conversation, tool execution, and task planning capabilities, giving business systems AI capabilities.
+Currently supports Python, Java, TypeScript, and Android versions.

 ✨ Core Feature: SDK automatically manages iFlow processes - no manual configuration needed!